-Scott’s masterclass could not have been any more tailored to the task at hand.
-The NYU professor and provocateur did a deep digital dive into the Oreo brand and did not pull his punches in relation for the need Oreo (in fact every food brand) to be engaged with the opportunities and threats posed by e-tail, and in particular Amazon.
+Scott Galloway is Clinical Professor of Marketing, NYU Stern School of Business on Innovation and he did a deep digital dive into the Oreo brand and did not pull his punches in relation for the need Oreo (in fact every food brand) to be engaged with the opportunities and threats posed by e-tail, and in particular Amazon.
 Scott proved without doubt that every product and/or service category is now online and he urged the delegates to become experts in social media.
 Along with the delegates I was rapt at what Professor Galloway had to say and its implications.
 Whilst we can’t share the details of his talk with us, the video below shows Galloway talking about how Amazon is dismantling retail and the implications for brands.
 He is an awesome speaker, enjoy!

 Day 3 – June 21st The masterclass was from Alan Schulman, Creative Director of Deloitte Digital on Data

 “Where brand and consumer truths overlap the idea lays”

 Alan Schulman joined us on day 3.
 Alan has over 30 years experience in marketing and advertising, the last 15 in digital marketing.
 With a glittering CV including being Chief Creative Officer at SapientNitro and creative leadership roles at McCann-Erickson, FutureBrand Worldwide and Foote, Cone & Belding.